 I cringed when a young, skinny Georgian guy popped into my four-person compartment and set down a plastic bag with a bottle of liquor peeking out the top.
-I was still mentally exhausted from my Black Sea ferry ordeal and, as a solo female, the thought of sharing this cramped space with three drunk Georgian guys on an overnight train from Batumi to Tbilisi was not overly appealing.
+I was still mentally exhausted from my Black Sea ferry ordeal and, as a solo female, the thought of sharing this cramped space with three drunk Georgian guys on an overnight train to Tbilisi (from Batumi) was not overly appealing.

 But as the guy disappeared back into the hallway, the older Georgian man sitting across from me suddenly asked me in English if I understood Georgian.
 As it turned out, Merabe (his name) was Georgian but makes his home in Mallorca, Spain.
 He spoke Georgian, Russian, English and Spanish.
 He started peppering me with questions and I immediately felt more at ease.